-You can build your microwave-convection oven into a wall or cabinet by using one of the trim kits listed on page 17.
+You can build your microwave-convection oven into a wall or cabinet by using one of the trim kits listed on page 15.

 These kits are available from your Whirlpool Dealer.
-If your dealer does not stock the kit you can order it, by kit part number, by calling 1-800-253-1301 and following the instructions and telephone prompts you hear.
+If your dealer does not stock the kit, it can be ordered, by kit part number, by writing to: